tholou/myjartestapi/README.md

 * npm run start
 ```

-You should see the following on your terminal, after `npm run` start:
+You should see the following on your terminal, after `npm run start`:
 ```
 MYJAR Test RESTful API server started on:3000
 ```